 Section 2.
 Dues for Sustaining Members the Board of Directors shall establish annual dues for Sustaining Members.

 Section 3.
-Modification of Fees The fees, dues, and assessments set forth in this Article shall be reviewed at least annually by the Board of Directors which shall have the power to modify the same.
+Modification of Fees The fees, dues, and assessments in this Article shall be reviewed at least annually by the Board of Directors which shall have the power to change the same.
 Upon any such modification, notice thereof shall be given to all Members.

 ARTICLE V – MEETINGS OF MEMBERS

 Section 1.
 Annual Meetings The annual meeting of the Members of the Corporation shall be held each year on such date as may be fixed by the Board of Directors.
 The annual meeting shall be held for the election of directors and the transaction of such other business as may properly come before it.
-At each such annual meeting, the Board of Directors shall submit to the membership a report of the Corporation's business activities during the preceding year and the general financial condition of the Corporation.
+At each such annual meeting, the Board of Directors shall give to the membership a report of the Corporation's business activities during the preceding year and the general financial condition of the Corporation.

 Section 2.
 Special Meetings Special meetings of the Members may be called at any time by the Chairman of the Board or The Executive Committee.
 On the written request from at least four percent (4%) of the General Members, the President shall call a meeting of the Members.
 The place of the meeting shall be designated in the meeting notice.
 The purpose of the special meeting shall be stated in the notice and no other business shall be transacted.